-TO REFORM MEANS TO= To improve by alteration, correction of error, or removal of defects; put into a better form or condition: TO RE-FORM OR RESHAPE.
+To REFORM means: To improve by alteration, correction of an error, or removal of defects; put into a better form or condition to RE-FORM or RESHAPE.

-- To set free, as from slavery or kidnapping, by providing money or other compensation.
+- To set free from slavery or kidnapping by providing money or other compensation.

 - To save (a person or soul) from a state of sinfulness and its consequences.

-- To restore the honor, worth, or reputation of: You botched the last job but can redeem yourself on this one.
+- To restore honor, worth, or reputation: You botched the last job but can redeem yourself on this one.

 - To atone for (an error or mistake).

-Think about prisons and reform schools where their goal is to change you through discipline and behavior modification.
-Your “insides” are still the same except now you are supposed to be able to control your behaviors and be obedient to the rules of society.
+Think about prisons and reform schools that aim to change you through discipline and behavior modification.
+Your “insides” are still the same, except now you are supposed to be able to control your behaviors and be obedient to the rules of society.

-The trials of life and or a personal crisis leads them to seek God, they are tired of the way they were living but they never truly embrace the Gospel so to speak.
-They attend church thinking that is enough to keep them and protect them.
+Life’s trials and personal crises lead them to seek God.
+But, although they grow tired of their way of life, they unfortunately never truly embrace the Gospel.
+So instead, they attend church, thinking it is enough to keep and protect them.

-The “redeemed” believer obeys out of a love for God, because of what He has done, and because of that loving obedience, He sends us the Holy Spirit to lead us, guide us and teach us and convict us when we sin.
+The “redeemed” believer obeys out of love for God because of what He has done, and because of that loving obedience, He sends the Holy Spirit to lead, guide, teach, and convict us when we sin.

 Father God, we thank you that we are the redeemed of the Lord.
 Help us, Lord, to maintain an attitude of gratitude.
-Lord, keep us from becoming the reformed of the Lord, only being obedient because retraining or rehabilitation only.
-Help us to always remember who you are, and what you’ve done for us.
+Lord, keep us from becoming reformers of the Lord, obedient only for re-education or rehabilitation.
+Help us always to remember who you are and what you’ve done for us.
 We promise always submit to God’s will.
-In Jesus name we pray, Amen.
+In Jesus’ name, we pray.
+Amen.